-Whether you’re self-employed or starting a company, acquiring clients is a must-have skill.
+Whether you’re self-employed or starting a company, client acquisition is a must-have skill.
+If you’re wondering how to find clients, you’re in the right place.
 We’ve put together 14 ideas to help you connect with new clients – and keep the ones you’ve got.

-New business can come from all kinds of unexpected places, but to get regular work, you need to have a little more of a strategy in place.
+New business can come from all kinds of unexpected places, but to get regular work, you need to have a little more of a client acquisition strategy in place.

 That’s especially true if you’re just starting a business.
 If you’re planning a transition from employment to self-employment, it’s never too early to get started.
 Side-projects and freelancing can help you develop a portfolio or collect a few glowing testimonials.

 Your strategy for finding clients will depend somewhat on the kind of industry you’re in.
 For example, if you’re in real estate, networking might be your primary approach.
 As a designer, you might lean more towards online portfolio sites and social media to broadcast your talents.
-Whatever your specialty, these ideas will help get you started.
+Whatever your specialty, these ideas will help you get more clients

-A few ways to drum up business in the world of digital communication.
+Here’s a few ways to drum up business in the world of digital communication to get clients.

 1. Use freelancing sites